gallenc/solent2Public/workup/experimental/session2/Exercise1c.md

 The user list is stored in the user session and the JSP adds or removes a name from the list depending on which button is pressed.

-Try opening http://localhost:8080/webExercise1/jspexample3.jsp in a differnt browser to the uone you are using by default.
+Try opening http://localhost:8080/webExercise1/jspexample3.jsp in a differnt browser to the one you are using by default.
 (Edge, Chrome or Firefox).
 You should see the same page but with no entries in the names list.
 This is because the differnt browser has extablished a new unique session with its own names list as if you are a differnt user.